coleslaw-org/coleslaw/docs/hacking.md

 order.
 Feeds exist to special case RSS and ATOM generation.
 Currently, there is only 1 content type: POST, for blog entries.

-I'm planning to add a content type PAGE, for static pages.
-It should be a pretty straightforward subclass of CONTENT with the necessary
-methods: `render`, `page-url` and `publish`.
-It could have a `url` slot with `page-url` as a reader to allow arbitrary layout on the site.
-The big question is how to handle templating and how indexes or other content should link to it.

 ### Templates and Theming

 User configs are allowed to specify a theme, otherwise the default is